 - Add the remaining 2 cups of powdered sugar in 1/2 cup increments at a time.
 Using a handheld mixer fitted with the whisk attachments, add a 1/2 cup of the powered sugar to the coconut mixture.
 Start at low speed to incorporate the powdered sugar and avoid having it spray everywhere.
 Turn up the speed to high and beat for 1 minute.
 At this point, the frosting will look sticky and gooey.

 - Continue to add a 1/2 cup of powdered sugar at a time – beating for at least 1 minute after each addition.
-With the final 1/2 cup, add the strawberry powder and beat the frosting for an additional 2 to 3 minutes until it is light and creamy.
+With the final 1/2 cup, add the strawberry powder and salt, and beat the frosting for an additional 2 to 3 minutes until it is light and creamy.
 The frosting should be thick and creamy and resemble the store-bought frosting you buy in the small tubs at the grocery.
 If the frosting still looks loose, refrigerate it for about 10 minutes, then beat for a couple more minutes until it thickens.
 See Notes and the Blog Post for more tips and faq's that are helpful for making and troubleshooting the frosting.

 - The frosting is ready to use right away or can be refrigerated.
 If refrigerating, the frosting will firm even more.
 Allow refrigerated frosting to come to room temperature and stir/mix to fluff before frosting.